Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Performance Analysis

 \subsection{Examples}

-Here, we implement the four hybrid GGD frameworks to denoise noisy versions of three benchmark computer vision test images, Barbara, cameraman, and mandrill available in Ref.~\cite{Moghaddam2014}.
-In order to assess the computational time of GGD and its four hybrid versions, we implement these five frameworks on images of variable sizes on the same computer with the configuration of $11^{th}$ Generation Intel Core i7-1165G7, 4 cores each with 4.70 GHz, 8 GB DDR4 3200MHz RAM.
+In this subsection, we briefly describe the implementation of the proposed baseline algorithm, GGD-SVD, and its four variants to denoise the noisy versions of three benchmark computer vision test images, Barbara, cameraman, and mandrill available in Ref.~\cite{Moghaddam2014}.
+In order to assess the efficacy of the proposed framework, we implemented five frameworks on images of variable sizes, and in all our calculations the computer architecture was kept the same.
 Here, we work on square-shaped images of size $n\times n$ for simplicity.
-First, we create six versions of the image Barbara with the lengths $n=50, 60, 70, 80, 90, 100$ and impose an additive Gaussian noise sample with relative percentage noise of 30\%.
-Then, we execute GGD and the other four of its hybrid frameworks over the images of $n=50, 60, 70, 80, 90$, and $100$ with some arbitrary parameter combination of $(\delta, \rho, L) =(10, 5, 15)$, and compute the computational time for denoising.
+First, we create six versions of the image Barbara with the lengths $n=50, 60, 70, 80, 90, 100$ and impose an additive Gaussian noise sample with a relative percentage noise of 30\%.
+Then, we execute GGD-SVD and its four hybrid frameworks over the images of $n=50, 60, 70, 80, 90$, and $100$ with some arbitrary parameter combination of $(\delta, \rho, L) =(10, 5, 15)$, and compute the computational time for denoising.
 Fig. \ref{fig:time} showing the computational time, in seconds ($s$), with respect to image length ($n$) justifies that the hybrid versions of GGD that are made by incorporating SVD approximation techniques into GGD attain significantly less computational time.
-We observe that the order from the smallest to the largest computational cost of the hybrid frameworks is RSVD, MCRA, PIME, and ALB.
+We observe that the increasing order of the computational costs of the four variants are GGD-RSVD, GGD-MCRA, GGD-PIME, and GGD-ALB.